 Florian Grebien did his PhD jointly supervised by Ernst Müllner of the Medical University Vienna and Hartmut Beug of the Research Institute for Molecular Pathology (IMP) in Vienna.
 For his post-doctoral research he joined the team of Giulio Superti-Furga at the Research Center for Molecular Medicine (CeMM), Vienna.
 From 2014 to 2018, he was a Principal Investigator and group leader at the Ludwig Boltzmann Institute for Cancer Research (LBI-CR) in Vienna.
 In January 2018, he was appointed Professor and head of the institute for Medical Biochemistry at the University of Veterinary Medicine Vienna.
-Since February 2023, Florian is also a Principal Investigator at the Children’s Cancer Research Institute (CCRI) Vienna.
+Since 2023, Florian is also a Principal Investigator at the St. Anna Children’s Cancer Research Institute (CCRI) and an Adjunct Principal Investigator at CeMM.

 Manuela Thullner